YurboyJ28/git_practice/README.md

 # git_practice
 Gotta practice!!!
-Hello Odin, thank for the help!
+Hello Odin, thanks for the help!